-Plans to further develop the initiative.
+- Plans to further develop the initiative.

->

-> Authors of the top rated initiatives will be invited to register and attend the European Conference on Research Methodology for Business and Management Studies (ECRM) in South Africa 20 - 21 June 2019 to present their case histories to the judges and conference participants.
+Authors of the top rated initiatives will be invited to register and attend the European Conference on Research Methodology for Business and Management Studies (ECRM) in Aveiro, Portugal on 17 - 18 June 2021 to present their case histories to the judges and conference participants.
 Finalists will also have their case histories included in a book.
 Prizes will be awarded to the initiative judged to be the most creative thinking with regards to teaching Research Methodology.

->

-> - Abstract Submission –
+- Abstract Submission –